stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 If you do not already use version control, you should also install [Git](http://git-scm.com/) on your system.
 Git is now effectively the standard version control tool for developers.

-Version control is obviously vital for efficiently collaborating with other programmers.
-It also enables you to copy your application to other systems for testing or deployment.
+Version control is obviously vital for collaborating with other programmers.
+It also enables you to efficiently copy your application to other systems for testing or deployment.

 ## Other Popular Tools ##

-A number of other tools are commonly used in Python development, such as [Pytest](http://pytest.org) for running unit test suites, [Flake8](http://flake8.readthedocs.org/en/latest/) for code quality, and [Sphinx](http://sphinx.pocoo.org/) for building documentation.
+A number of other tools are commonly used in Python development, such as [Pytest](http://pytest.org) for running unit test suites, [Pylint](https://www.pylint.org) for code quality, [autopep8](https://pypi.python.org/pypi/autopep8/) for code formatting, and
+[Sphinx](http://sphinx.pocoo.org) for building documentation.
 You should probably install and learn these as you need them.

-> *Use [requests](http://docs.python-requests.org/en/master/) for HTTP clients*: The HTTP support in the Python standard library is for low-level code.

 # Choosing a Code Editor or IDE #

  My preferred text editor on Windows is currently [Visual Studio Code](https://code.visualstudio.com).
 It is easy to use, and will automatically offer to download Python support the first time that you open a Python file.
 You may also consider [Atom](https://atom.io/), which is a high-quality editor that is designed to be customised, or [Notepad++](https://notepad-plus-plus.org/) for older computers with limited resources.
 All of these editors are free.

  If you would like to use a full IDE, consider the [Wing IDE](http://www.wingware.com/), which is proprietary, or using the free Eclipse IDE with the [PyDev](http://www.pydev.org/) extension.
+Current versions of Microsoft Visual Studio also include support for Python.

 # Web Applications #

-For small applications, use [Flask](http://flask.pocoo.org/).
-Like Express for Node, or Sinatra for Ruby, Flask provides the basic package of features that you need for a small Web application.
+For very simple Websites and services, use [Flask](http://flask.pocoo.org/).
+The Flask framework provides the basic package of features that you need for a small Web application.

-If you need a full Model-View-Controller framework, use [Django](http://www.djangoproject.com/) or [Pyramid](https://trypyramid.com/).
+If you need a full Model-View-Controller framework, use either [Django](http://www.djangoproject.com/), or [Pyramid](https://trypyramid.com/).
 Django provides a set of custom tools and libraries that closely integrate together.
 Pyramid offers a modular framework for integrating third-party Python libraries together when developing custom Web applications.

 Python Web frameworks follow the WSGI standard, which provides consistent interfaces between individual components, and between the components and the host Web server.
 Any server that supports WSGI can host your Python applications.
 Cloud services such as [Heroku](https://www.heroku.com/) and [Google App Engine](https://cloud.google.com/appengine/) also provide hosting for Python Web applications.

 [Full Stack Python](https://www.fullstackpython.com) provides a comprehensive guide to building Web applications with Python.

+# Web Clients #

+Use the [requests](http://docs.python-requests.org/en/master/) library for your  Web client software, such as downloading files or working with APIs.
+The HTTP support in the Python standard library is for low-level code.

+If you need to get information from Websites that do not provide an API, use [Scrapy](https://doc.scrapy.org).
+You can then extract content from the pages with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library.

 # Accessing Databases #